Heir of Wolcott Manor

 Silas composed himself after a long night’s attempt to see through the door in his basement.
 He did not allow his countenance to betray fatigue or disappointment in the night’s experiment.
 His manner was one of quiet authority as befit one who had a vast fortune tied to his name.

 “Gentlemen, ladies,” he said warmly.
 “Your company has been an honor.
-I trust the evening afforded some small amusement.
-While tonight’s gather is over, I am inclined to repeat such a gathering next week.
-Think of this as your invitation”
+I trust the evening afforded some small amusement.”

 There was a ripple of polite delight.
-After all, they had all drank his champagne and wine, ate his food, danced on his floor, and had an evening of overall merriment.
-The promise of another was both good manners and the man showing off.
-In that way, the group was coming to like Silas Wolcott.
+The promise of another night of gaiety was both good manners and the man showing off.
+In that way, the elite privileged people were coming to like Silas Wolcott.

 Jonathan Pellham lingered behind, waiting for his friend.